 – If you really want to focus on the wines don’t serve other alcohol or soft drinks before the tasting.

 – Don’t include strong flavours such as chilli or olives as nibbles and, definitely no cheese up front.

 – Don’t light scented candles in the room where the tasting is to be held

 – Discourage strongly scented perfumes etc, if possible.

-– Do have a decanter (or glass jug) to hand so as to decant old wine or aerate young wine.
+– Have a decanter (or glass jug) to hand so as to decant old wine or aerate young wine.

-– Do read my article on tasting wine How to Become a Pro in the Wonderful World of Wine Tasting
+– Read my article on tasting wine How to Become a Pro in the Wonderful World of Wine Tasting

-– Do check out the many themed party craft ideas online – our Pinterest board is a good source
+– Check out the many themed party craft ideas online – our Pinterest board is a good source

 All in all, the main objective of a home wine tasting is to have fun with friends.
 Here in Green Acres we can take the pain out of much of the planning and implementation mentioned above.

 In addition to tastings we can cover topics on all segments of the wine world: